KatelynChiang/DATA550_Final_Project/README.md

   **To build the image locally on your computer:**

-  1. Fork the contents of this repository.
-  2. Clone the contents of your fork onto your local machine.
+  1. Clone the contents of this repository onto your local machine.
-  3. Ensure you are in the correct working directory (project directory with appropriate project files).
+  2. Ensure you are in the correct working directory (project directory with appropriate project files).
-  4. In the terminal, run `make project_image` to build the image that will have the necessary software and packages to run the analyses for this final report.
+  3. In the terminal, run `make project_image` to build the image that will have the necessary software and packages to run the analyses for this final report.

 ## Instructions for Generating the Final Report (For Final Project 8: docker)